syncfusion-content/uwp-docs/uwp/Calendar/Appearance-and-Styling.md

 ## Customizing the Disabled Date Cell

-The inactive/disabled calendar day button template can be modified using `DisabledCellTemplate` property.
+The inactive/disabled calendar day button template can be modified using the `DisabledCellTemplate` property.

 {% tabs %}